-Earlier this week I received an Return Receipt request or RR.
-This is the first in a very long time.
-Turns out when my email software updated, it had added new options for RRs.
-Which changed the “never send a return receipt” option I had checked to “ask me”.
+Earlier this week, I received a Return Receipt request or RR.
+I’ve not been asked to acknowledge an RR in a very long time and forgot that RRs even existed.
+It turns out when my email software updated, it had added new options for RRs, which changed the “never send a return receipt” option I had checked to “ask me.”

-Then, within hours, I had a website visitor inquire about “RR Etiquette”.
+Then, within hours, I had a website visitor inquire about “RR Etiquette.”
 Was it rude to decline?
 She didn’t even know RRs existed until she received one.
-Did a search and landed on my site.
-What a coinkydink.
+So I searched and landed on my site—what a coinkydink.

-And, I recently had an email from another business associate asking how and when one should use Return Receipts (RR).
-Apparently an individual that he does business with is making this request with every single email that they send.
+And I recently had an email from another business associate asking how and when one should use Return Receipts (RR).
+An individual he does business with makes this request with every single email they send.

 That got me thinking.
-Back in the day RRs were pretty common.
-Primarily because everyone was using them and wanted to know if their email were being read.
-Which is not the reason to use them by the way.
+Back in the day, RRs were pretty standard primarily because everyone was using them and wanted to know if their email was being read, which is not the reason to use them, by the way.

 What is a Return Receipt?

 Return Receipts, RR for short, are a way of knowing that an email has been received or opened on the recipient’s computer.
-RRs need the recipient to acknowledged the RR or Read request for the Sender to know for sure.
-Being, that the request can be declined, what is the point?
+RRs need the recipient to acknowledge the RR or Read request for the Sender to know for sure.
+Being that the recipient can decline the request, what is the point?

-There are those that seem to want to know when you receive their email even if the content is not critical or important.
-Clearly a control thing.
-Or, every once and awhile, it turns out they are not even aware this option is engaged.
+Some seem to want to know when you receive their email, even if the content is not critical—clearly a control thing.
+Or, every once in and while it turns out some emailers are not even aware this option is engaged.

 If you think it is the latter, nicely emailing them with a “Did you know…..” can let them know this is not a feature to be used for every single email.
-They should then check their settings and turn that option off.
+But, of course, the recipient should then check their settings and turn that option off.

 RR Etiquette = Few and Far Between

 RRs are to be used sparingly, if at all.
-Being they can be automatically declined as I and many others do, there is no constructive purpose.
-Unless both parties agree to use RRs and acknowledge them.
-For example in cases of important attachments, critical content or legal documents.
+Although they can be automatically declined as I and many others do, there is no constructive purpose unless both parties agree to use RRs and acknowledge them.
+For example, in cases of important attachments, critical content, or legal documents.

 I’m sending the documents shortly with a Return Receipt.
 Can you acknowledge the receipt request so I know you received your copy?
 Thank you!

-For those who use RRs with every email, think of it this way… What would you think if every time you heard a voice mail or opened a postal letter it was immediately reported back to sender that you had heard/opened their communication?
+For those who use RRs with every email, think of it this way… How would you feel if every time you heard a voice mail or opened a postal letter, it was immediately reported back to the sender that you had heard/opened their communication?

-And if you didn’t want that report to be sent, you would have to make the effort to decline this from happening.
-That’s what happens with email RRs.
-Sending with every email to see if the email was read when not absolutely necessary can be irksome at best.
+And if you didn’t want that report to be sent, you would have to make an effort to decline this from happening.
+But, unfortunately, that’s what happens with email RRs—sending with every email to see if the email was read when not necessary can be irksome at best.

 Some email programs offer a Delivery Receipt and a Read Receipts.
-There is no way to prove that the recipient read a single word.
+Unfortunately, there is no way to prove that the recipient read a single word.
 Received or even opened does not mean read.